Spring Lawn and Landscaping Checklist

 Move to a regular mowing and watering schedule.
 Grass will begin growing more rapidly once the season moves into early summer, so be sure to stay on top of mowing.
 Watering is important, especially on hot, sunny days, but rainy days will get you off the hook — let the weather be your guide.

+Keeping your front yard in tip-top shape isn’t a once-a-month kind of activity — it takes dedication!
 By working through this spring lawn and landscaping checklist, you can slowly begin to put the cold dreary days of winter behind you.
 And once your well-manicured, bright green grass and beautiful blooms begin to grow, you can sit back and admire your handiwork all summer long.